BobbyTaylor82/PySurf_EDA/README.md

 ![png](pic/output_39_0.png)

-### In 2016, the average temperature in Hawaii was 74.1 °F with variation of +/- 19.9 °F. This sounds like perfect weather to me.
+### In 2016, the average temperature in Hawaii was 74.1 °F with a variation of +/- 19.9 °F. This sounds like perfect weather to me.

 ```python
 Hawaii gets two 👍 👍and two raised ✋ ✋.